 The application controller then creates an application master for the application.
-The application master is the group leader of all the processes in the application.
+The application master becomes the group leader of all the processes in the application.
+I/O is forwarded to the previous group leader, though, this is just a way to identify processes that belong to the application.
+Used for example to find itself from any process, or, reciprocally, to kill them all when it terminates.

 The application master starts the application by calling the application callback function Module:start/2 as defined by the application specification key mod.